VineetJain22/video-summary/README.md

 ## Features 🌟
 👨‍💻 Why is this Important?
-No more spending hours watching long tutorials, meetings, or lectures.
-Get the gist in minutes! 🚀
 Time-Saving: Get the information you need quickly.
 Accessibility: Makes content easier to digest for everyone.
 Versatility: Can be used for personal learning, business meetings, academic lectures, and more!

-The following features could be easily implemented.
-I intend to do so soon.
+The following features could be easily implemented with some more time.
 Customizable Summary Lengths: Generate summaries that fit your specific needs.
 Multi-language Support: Works with transcripts from various languages.
 Export Options: Save your summaries in multiple formats (Text, PDF, etc.).